postageapp/postageapp-nodejs/README.md

     var postageapp = require('postageapp')('YOUR API KEY HERE');
     postageapp.sendMessage(options);

+**NOTE:** The function has been renamed to `sendMessage()` so that this plugin will be more flexible going forward, for when we expand the API.

 The `options` parameter on the `sendMessage()` function is a hash that contains all of the arguments that you will be using in your API call.
 Here is an example API call:

 		var options = {